 While your credit score is factored into the bank’s decision to issue a HELOC, your broader credit history also affects your odds of being approved.
 For example, if you carry an exorbitant amount of debt, your application may be denied even if your credit score is above 750.

 If you’re in the process of rebuilding your credit score and your credit history reveals a steady incline from the 500s (or lower) into the mid-600s or higher, you have a better chance of approval, provided you don’t have a mountain of debt to contend with.

 You can improve your HELOC approval odds — as well as your loan terms — by maintaining a record of paying your bills on time.
 A pattern of timely payments will show the lender that you’re a reliable borrower.
 You may even be able to get a loan with a few missed payments on your credit history, but you’ll need to show your lender that your recent payment history is solid.

 2019 federal and state requirements for home equity loans

 All lenders must follow state and federal rules when lending money.
 While federal rules are the same everywhere, state rules can change what is available to lenders from one area to the next.

-Banks generally allow you to take only up to 85 percent of equity out of your house.
-If your home is a rental or investment property, this number drops to 75 percent.
-One of the biggest federal rules that changed in 2018 is in regard to the tax deductions you can get for the interest on your home equity loan.
+Banks generally allow you to take only up to 85% of equity out of your house.
+If your home is a rental or investment property, this number drops to 75%.
+One of the federal rules that changed in 2018 is in regard to the tax deductions you can get for the interest on your home equity loan.
 Now, only the interest for purchases used to build or improve the home you are securing is deductible.

 The biggest differences from state to state are more about the cap on interest rates.
 High-risk lenders may offer a high interest rate equity loan though some states cap the maximum interest that can be charged.